-Associate Professor Alex Yip received his BE(Hon) in Chemical Engineering from the UNSW (Australia) in 2003.
+Professor Alex Yip received his BE(Hon) in Chemical Engineering from UNSW (Australia) in 2003.
 He obtained his Ph.D. from the Hong Kong University of Science and Technology (2009), studying heterogeneous catalysis.
-Associate Professor Yip was a postdoctoral fellow at UC Berkeley, working on the methanol-to-triptane process via zeolite catalysis.
-He is now the Principal Investigator of the Energy and Environmental Catalysis Group at the University of Canterbury.
+Professor Yip is the Principal Investigator of the Laboratory for Energy and Environmental Catalysis at the University of Canterbury.
 His research focuses on micro/mesoporous materials, particularly zeolites, and the conversion of biomass/syngas to useful chemicals and fuels.
-Combining the state-of-the-art computational modeling and simulation with experimental works, his research targets synthesizing predefined zeolite structures by manipulating nucleation and crystallization.
-Yip’s research group is also interested in identifying mechanisms and reaction pathways for important catalytic reactions that are relevant to green energy.
-Associate Professor Yip studies the relationship between the catalyst structure, including morphology, pore shape, spatial constraints, etc., and the selectivity of products produced from a reaction.
+Combining state-of-the-art computational modeling and simulation with experimental works, his research targets synthesizing predefined zeolite structures by manipulating nucleation and crystallization.
+Yip’s research group is also interested in identifying mechanisms and pathways for important catalytic reactions relevant to sustainable energy.
+Professor Yip studies the relationship between the catalyst structure, including morphology, pore shape, spatial constraints, etc., and the selectivity of products produced from a reaction.

-He has published over 85 papers in prestigious journals (Q1) such as JACS, Angew.
+He has published over 95 papers in top international journals, such as JACS, Angew.
 Chem., J. Materials Chem.
 A, Chem.
 Mater., Chem.
 Eng.
 J., Green Chemistry and Nano Research, etc. He is currently an editorial board member of Adv.
 Powder Technol. and an associate editor of Frontiers in Catalysis: Heterogeneous Catalysis.